 Please join us on Mondays once a month to for this members-only opportunity to learn from marine and aquatic educators and scientists.
 Speakers will share experiences, educational tips and stories from the field.
-Zoom meeting information will be sent out to members prior to the event.
+Registration is required; after registering, you will receive a confirmation email containing information about joining the meeting.
 Please contact email@example.com if you have any questions or problems with the meeting link.
 If you would like to present, please contact Giovannina Souers at firstname.lastname@example.org

 Not a member?
 Membership expired?
 Make sure to join or renew now so you don’t miss out on these fabulous events!

 February 7, 2022 • 6:30 pm–7:30 pm PT

 The Oregon King Tides Project—Jesse Jones, volunteer coordinator for CoastWatch

 Sea level is predicted to rise over the next century.
 Several areas of the Oregon coast are already vulnerable to high water levels because of their low elevations and proximity to the shoreline.
 Rising sea levels means increased erosion and more frequent and expanded flooding in the future.
 An infrequent event today could become normal in the future.

 Understanding and documenting the extent and impacts of especially high tide events is one way to highlight the need to prepare for the effects of future climate conditions.
 The King Tides Project generates information that coastal communities can use to reduce vulnerabilities to rising sea levels.